Autism With PDA: How to Support Someone in Everyday Life

 Communication Tips to Reduce Demands

-Use indirect language and offer options instead of direct commands.
+• Use indirect language and offer options instead of direct commands

-Frame requests as playful challenges or invitations.
+• Frame requests as playful challenges or invitations

-For example, instead of saying, “Clean your room now,” try asking, “Do you want to start with picking up your books or folding your clothes?”
+For example, instead of saying “Clean your room now,” try asking “Do you want to start with picking up your books or folding your clothes?”

 Creating a Supportive Environment

-A calm, predictable environment can reduce anxiety.
-Consider the following:
+A calm, predictable environment reduces anxiety.
+Consider:

-Provide quiet spaces for breaks.
+• Providing quiet spaces for breaks

-Establish gentle routines without rigid expectations.
+• Establishing gentle routines without rigid expectations

-Empowering Autonomy in Everyday Situations
+Empowering Autonomy

 Encouraging independence helps individuals with PDA feel in control.
 Allow them to make decisions about their daily schedule, meals, or clothing.
-Recognizing and respecting their emotional triggers helps prevent escalating behaviors and supports emotional regulation.

 Positive reinforcement is key.
 Celebrate small successes and provide affirming feedback without turning it into a demand for continued compliance.